MeanderingProgrammer/render-markdown.nvim/README.md

         min_width = 0,
         -- Determins if a border is added above and below headings border = false,
+        -- Highlight the start of the border using the foreground highlight border_prefix = false,
         -- Used above heading for border
         above = '▄',
         -- Used below heading for border